-Guirgis, the playwright, is a company member of New York’s LABrynth Theater, and it’s clear he often writes to give his fellow actors juicy roles.
+Guirgis is a company member of New York’s LABrynth Theater, and it’s clear the playwright often writes to give his fellow actors juicy roles.
 Which means that Our Lady of 121st Street is somewhat like The Last Days of Judas Iscariot, recently staged by the Risk Theater Initiative.
 It’s not strong on plot.
-Or even common sense sometimes.
+Or even common sense.

-Instead, it’s all about the next crazy, loudmouthed character coming through the door and interacting with all the crazy, loudmouthed characters we’ve already met.
-These include a morose detective with a drinking problem who’s trying to find Sister Rose’s corpse, a grizzled priest who has so little faith left he’s not permitted to say Mass, he’s confined to hearing only confessions, and a brash black drivetime DJ from LA who swaggers back to his old turf only to hide out in the priest’s confessional because he’s terrified of his ex-wife.
+Instead, it’s all about the next crazy loudmouth coming through the door and interacting with all the crazy loudmouths we’ve already met.
+These include a morose detective with a drinking problem who’s trying to find Sister Rose’s corpse, a grizzled priest who has so little faith left he’s not permitted to say Mass, he’s confined to hearing only confessions, and a brash black drive-time DJ from LA who swaggers back to his old turf only to hide out in the priest’s confessional because he’s terrified of his ex-wife.
 Drag them all to a nearby bar, throw in a hooker, a mentally damaged young man and a very angry asthmatic, and you can understand why everyone pretty much forgets whatever happened to Sister Rose.

 In all the attention given Guirgis as a hot, new(ish) off-Broadway playwright, he’s often compared to David Mamet — for no reason, really, other than his exceptional talent for highly profane dialogue.
 That’s about the only similarity.
 His plays are actually closer to character studies, looking for hope in the midst of contemporary chaos, and as such, they more convincingly recall early Lanford Wilson, before Wilson found the soft, emotional heartland of Talley’s Folly — I’m talking about the gritty, urban Lanford Wilson of Hotl Baltimore and Balm in Gilead.